pietheinstrengholt/az-303-304-Microsoft-Azure-Architect-Design-Exam-Notes/README.md

   - Recovery Point Objective (RPO) = acceptable time window of data loss.
   - Locally redundant storage (LRS) and Zone Redundant Storage (ZRS) storage stores 3 copies of your data in a single region, while Azure Geo Redundant Storage (GRS) and Read-access Azure Geo Redundant Storage (RA-GRS) stores 6 copies across two regions.
   - Azure Managed Disks
-    - Premium Managed Disks are backed by Solid-State Drives (SSDs)
+    - Premium Managed Disks are backed by Solid-State Drives (SSDs).
+	  - By default, disk caching policy is Read-Only for all the Premium data disks, and Read-Write for the Premium operating system disk attached to the VM.
 	- Standard Managed Disks are backed by regular spinning disks.
+	- You can upload either generalized and specialized VHDs.
+      - Generalized VHD - has had all of your personal account information removed using Sysprep.
+      - Specialized VHD - maintains the user accounts, applications, and other state data from your original VM.
     - Locally redundant storage (LRS)
       - Replicates your data three times within the region in which you created your storage account.
   - Storage account-based disks